 If your design includes a deprecated WaveScope block, you can migrate the existing monitor signal names from the deprecated WaveScope block to the Upgraded block as follows:

-- 1. As shown below, right click on the WaveScope block to bring up the context menu. - 2.
-Select Xilinx Tools > Upgrade block.
+- 1. Right-click the WaveScope block to bring up the context menu. - 2.
+Select Xilinx Tools → Upgrade block.